 Misdemeanor Assault: Domestic Violence

-Domestic violence does not have its own category within Arizona assault law.
+Domestic violence in Arizona does not have its own category within the state’s assault laws.
 Rather, it is an enhancement to any charge, including assault.

 Therefore, if the state charges you with assault within the context of a domestic relationship, you could incur additional penalties.
 These might include a restraining order, which could result in the loss of your right to own a gun, even at the misdemeanor level.
 If you are not a citizen of the United States, you can potentially be deported.

 § 13-1204 of the Arizona Revised Statutes: Aggravated Assault

 If the state of Arizona elevates an assault crime to an aggravated assault crime, the charges also elevate to felony charges.
 There are multiple factors that can cause an assault to be classified as aggravated according to § 13-1204 of the Arizona Revised Statutes, including:

 - The assault caused serious physical injury to another person